g1mzee/tripssoda/README(en).md

-# Community Type Travel Platform - TripSsoda
+# Community Type Travel Platform - Tripssoda

 ## Introduce
 When planning a trip, it is not easy to match the schedule even with best friends.<br>